Finland in the Eurovision Song Contest 1979: National final

 Six entries were selected for the competition from almost 300 received submissions.
 Yleisradio (Yle) held the national final on 10 February 1979 at the Kulttuuritalo in Helsinki, hosted by Marjatta Leppänen.
-The final was held in conjuction with the Intervision national final.
+The final was held in conjunction with the Intervision national final.
 The winner was chosen by a 30-member jury containing ten music industry professionals and twenty music listeners.

 In addition to the performances of the competing entries, the show was opened by Seija Simola performing her "Anna rakkaudelle tilaisuus".